Ranjitsinhji: Controversy in England

 Upon arriving in England, Ranjitsinhji hired a country house at Shillinglee and spent much of his time entertaining guests, hunting and playing cricket.
-Such a lifestyle was expensive, but there is no evidence he paid many bills and ran up considerable debts.
 Freed from his previous financial difficulties, he seems to have tried to repay the hospitality he had enjoyed.
-However, he made no attempt to pay for his lifestyle and ignored any requests for payment sent to him.
+However, he made no attempt to pay for his expensive lifestyle and ignored requests for payment of bills, mostly from tradesmen, with result he ran up considerable debts.
 Nevertheless, he came under increasing financial pressure throughout 1908.
 Mansur Khachar came to England in an attempt to recover his loan, and contacted the India Office.
 He claimed Ranjitsinhji repeatedly misled him, although he could not provide evidence for all of his statements.
 Ranjitsinhji denied many of the claims but agreed to repay the initial loan to prevent embarrassment if the story got out.
 He offered to repay half of the sum, but in the event gave back less than a quarter.
 Another dispute arose with Mary Tayler, an artist who was commissioned in April 1908 to create a miniature portrait of Ranjitsinhji at an agreed cost of 100 guineas for one and 180 guineas for a pair.
 Ranjitsinhji became increasingly uncooperative and when the finished work arrived two weeks afterwards, he eventually returned them, stating that he was dissatisfied with the likeness.
 In response, Tayler issued a writ for 180 guineas.
 When the case came up at Brighton county court, Ranjitsinhji's solicitor, Edward Hunt, claimed that as a ruling sovereign, English courts had no authority over him.
 However, the Secretary of State for India, Lord Morley, became involved and Hunt offered to make a settlement.
 By August, after a delay of seven weeks, Tayler was told that the matter could not be settled as MacLaren, Ranjitsinhji's secretary and a vital witness, was injured.
 But when Tayler discovered that this was untrue, she wrote to the India Office.
 She had no proof that a fee was agreed, but in November the India Office decided Ranjitsinhji should pay £75 as a gesture of good faith, and criticised Ranjitsinhji and "his ridiculous private secretary".
 Ranjitsinhji also came before the courts over an 1896 loan covenant in a dispute between four women and himself and three other people.
 Ranjitsinhji had his name taken out of the claim on the grounds that he was a ruling sovereign, a view which was supported by the India Office.